What it does: Guides infrastructure, transport, regional development, cities and territories policies, programs, and regulations.

-The initial assessment include a cognitive assessment and video interview, those shortlisted after the online application period has ended are invited to attend an assessment centre.
+The initial assessment includes a cognitive assessment and video interview, those shortlisted after the online application period has ended are invited to attend an assessment centre.
 Here they do a panel interview, group exercise and written exercise.
 Successful applicants commence the graduate program the following January and finish early December.

 There are two graduate recruitment streams.
 The Graduate Development Program is for all eligible Australian citizens.
 The Graduate Development Program - Special Measures is open to Aboriginal and Torres Strait Islander Australians.

 The graduate program is a generalist program.
 It’s structured around three rotations (such as planning, policy development and research and analysis), internal training and an interstate industry tour.
 You’ll also be allocated a buddy and also have access to a Graduate Development Program Manager.